 Use Case: Messenger serves as a complementary tool for those who engage with international contacts through Facebook, but it’s not a primary messaging app for most Japanese users.

-Slack -Glogal Business Users
+Slack -Global Business Users

 Popularity: Slack's Japanese user base has grown rapidly, making Japan its second-largest market globally.
 This growth reflects the platform's alignment with Japan's push for organizational change and transparency.